-Computers are often used to process a large amount of data.
-Some of the tasks they can used for is to sort this data in order, e.g. numerical order or alphabetical order.
+Computers are often used to process large amounts of data.
+Some of the tasks they can be used for is to sort data sets in order, e.g. numerical order or alphabetical order.

 Though this may seem like a simple task to complete, a lot of research has focused on finding the most effective approach to sort a list very effectively.